 We were also asked why did we perform the experiment for such a short span?
 You would have got a better analysis if you had spent a longer period of time with the New Pages Experience.
 Our response is simple - It does not suit our needs.

 No doubt, there is continuous development going on to provide a better user experience through New Facebook Pages Experience.

-As already being mentioned by Facebook that some of the functionalities won't work with New Pages Experience so you need to make a smart decision based on your own observations and experience that bloggers, agencies, and companies have shared after updating their classic pages to the new look.
+As already mentioned by Facebook that some of the functionalities won't work with New Pages Experience so you need to make a smart decision based on your own observations and experience that bloggers, agencies, and companies have shared after updating their classic pages to the new look.

-Facebook is also considering all the feedback from the users and aware of the difficulties a user may experience while switching to a new version or latest update; and this is an evidence-based statement.
+Facebook is also considering all the feedback from the users and aware of the difficulties a user may experience while switching to a new version or the latest update; and this is an evidence-based statement.
 How?

 When we were switching back to our classic look or the "Oldskool" look and we were asked the reason behind our decision.
 There were so many options to support our feedback.

 The best reason we found in the list (and we were surprised too that Facebook is also aware of this issue) is that "Switching between profiles" is the reason for you to move back to the classic look?
 And the answer was Yes.